francescocapo/270341/README.md

 - **The first cluster** represents inactive customers that have made a few purchases typically a long time ago.
 - **The second one** represents active customers that have made purchases many times, also recently, and have spent a fair amount on their purchases.
 - **The third cluster** represents new customers that have purchased very recently (they have in fact the lowest recency value) and have not spent much, because they haven’t made frequent transactions yet.
-- Finally, **the fourth cluster** represents usual/ loyal customers, they shop really frequently and spend a large amount of money on their orders (they have the highest monetary value).
+- Finally, **the fourth cluster** represents regular- high spender customers, they shop really frequently and spend a large amount of money on their orders (they have the highest monetary value).

 The **hierarchical** clusters are pretty similar to the kmeans, the slight differences are that: in the hierarchical clusters the inactive customers have a lower recency and a lower frequency,